-Pixels and subpixels: In monochrome systems, the pixel is the smallest addressable unit.
-With color systems, each pixel contains RGB subpixels and the subpixel is the smallest addressable unit for the screen's electronic circuits.
+Pixels and Subpixels: In monochrome systems, the pixel is the smallest addressable unit.
+With color systems, each pixel contains red, green and blue subpixels, and the subpixel is the smallest addressable unit for the screen's electronic circuits.
 On a display screen, pixels are either phosphorus or liquid crystal elements.
 For monochrome, the element is either energized fully or not.
-For grayscale, the pixel is energized with different intensities, creating arrange from light to dark.
-For color displays, the RGB subpixels are each energized to a particular intensity and the combination of the three color intensities creates the perceived color to the eye.
-The average chip contains 250,000-380,000 pixels, but 4K video is poised to become the new benchmark for both recording and watching laparoscopic video and it brings a whole host of benefits, right away.
+For gray scale, the pixel is energized with different intensities, creating a range from light to dark.
+For color displays, the (RGB) red, green and blue subpixels are each energized to a particular intensity, and the combination of the three color intensities creates the perceived color to the eye.

+The average chip contains 250000 to 380000 pixels.

 Cameras are classified according to the number of chips.
 These differ among other things, in the way they relay color information to the monitor.
 Color separation is used to create a colored video image from the original black and white.
-In single-chip cameras, color separation is achieved by adding a stripe filter that covers the whole chip.
+In single chip cameras, color separation is achieved by adding a stripe filter that covers the whole chip.
 Each stripe accepts one of the complementary colors (magenta, green, cyan, or yellow) and each pixel is assigned to one stripe.

-In single-chip camera, these three primary colors are sensed by single chip.
-In three-chip camera, there are three CCD chips for separate capture and processing of three primary colors (RGB).
-In three-chip cameras, color separation is achieved with a prism system that overlies the chips.
-Each chip receives only one of the three primary colors (RGB).
+In single chip camera, these three primary colors are sensed by single chip.
+In three chip camera, there are 3 CCD chips for separate capture and processing of 3 primary colors(R, G, B colors).
+In three chip cameras color separation is achieved with a prism system that overlies the chips.
+Each chip receives only one of the three primary colors (Red, green or blue).
 This system gives a higher resolution and better image quality because the pixel number is three times greater.

-The video information, color, and light are scanned at a rate of 525 lines per frame and 30 frames per second.
+The video information, color and light are scanned at a rate of 525 lines per frame and 30 frames per second.
 Picture resolution determines the clarity and detail of the video image.
 Higher the resolution, the better will be quality of image.
 The resolution of picture is ascertained by the number of distinct vertical line that can be seen in the picture.
 The higher the resolution numbers, the sharper and cleaner image will form.
 The CCU of camera is connected with monitor and monitor converts the electrical image back to the original optical image.

-These three-chip camera has unprecedented color reproduction and highest degree of fidelity.
-Three-chip cameras have high horizontal image resolution of >750 lines.
+These 3 chip camera has unprecedented color reproduction and highest degree of fidelity.
+Three chip cameras have high horizontal image resolution of more than 750 lines.